vanilla-reforged/vmangos-docker/README.md

 Set the ressource limits for the vmangos containers to avoid OOME crashes, the values are adjustable in the script.

+Attention: If Swap Limit Support is not enabled in /etc/default/grub this script will automatically do it and reboot the server to activate it.

 ```sh
 05-set-ressource-limits.sh
 ```